-Two students and a teacher at school attended by Barrett children test positive for covid
+Two students and a teacher at school attended by Barrett children test positive for coronavirus

 Nonetheless, some parents at the school have expressed concern since the White House event, followed by the disclosure that Barrett and her husband tested positive for the virus over the summer.

 Several parents of Trinity students and people affiliated with Notre Dame, where Barrett teaches law, attended the Rose Garden event.
-Among them was The Rev. John I. Jenkins, the university president, who announced Monday that he had contracted the disease.
+Among them was the Rev. John I. Jenkins, the university president, who announced Monday that he had contracted the disease.

 Jenkins, the Barrett family and many others at the event, which included outdoor and indoor receptions, did not wear masks.
 Several in attendance said that they were tested by the White House before entering the event.
 Subsequently, a dozen or so Notre Dame officials and faculty who attended received nasal swab tests in South Bend and the results were all negative.

-At least seven people besides Trump who were at the event have tested positive, including first lady Melania Trump, former White House adviser Kellyanne Conway, former New Jersey Gov. Chris Christie (R) and Sens.
+At least 10 people besides Trump who were at the event have tested positive, including first lady Melania Trump, former White House adviser Kellyanne Conway, former New Jersey Gov. Chris Christie (R) and Sens.
 Mike Lee (R-Utah) and Thom Tillis (R-N.C.).

 Mark Fox, a physician and local health official in South Bend who also is associate dean of the Indiana University School of Medicine, said that people who attended the event should, in most cases, go into quarantine if they had close extended contact with an infected individual.
 If they had no close contact or recently had the disease, they could resume activities.